fransotodev/caliper-ethereum-benchmarks/Readme.md

 _However, PoW is CPU intensive and I have a laptop, not a mining farm, so PoW rounds in the benchmark are pretty small (3200tx total) compared with PoA or ganache rounds (13000tx total each).
 Feel free to modify those rounds_

-## Problems running hyperledger Caliper?
+## Problems running Hyperledger Caliper?

 - Did you set the gas field in your smart Contract build file?
-Remember that you must set it every time you compile and migrate it
+Remember that you must set it every time you compile it